Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 5. Select a channel in the *Channel* drop-down list.
 All active scopes are displayed in the drop-down list.

-    > [Info] The selected channel defines the channel from which the value of a multi-channel attribute is taken when mapping it to a single channel attribute.
+    > [Info] The selected channel defines the channel from which the value of a multi-scope attribute is taken when mapping it to a single channel attribute.

 6. If desired, select an existing ETL attribute set mapping in the *Copy ETL attribute set mapping* drop-down list.
 All attribute set mappings whose destination attribute set matches or has inheritance relations to the selected destination attribute set are displayed in the drop-down list.